- Access allows you to save attachments or just paths, as needed.

 - Add or remove files easily without opening the main table.

-Note that Reports only allow viewing or saving attachments, but not edit them, as they are read-only.
+Please note that reports only allow you to view or save attachments , but not edit them, as they are read-only.

 Supported file formats and limitations